-The purpose of the Ph.D. program is to prepare professional nurses for careers in research in academic, clinical and health systems settings.
+The purpose of the PhD program is to prepare professional nurses for research careers in academic, clinical and health systems settings.

-The Ph.D. core curriculum includes courses in nursing theory, research methods and statistics.
-Beyond the core curriculum each student has an individual course of study, including mentored research experiences and contributing courses, which lead to the preparation and defense of a dissertation.
+The PhD core curriculum includes courses in nursing research roles, theories and methods.
+Beyond the core curriculum each student has an individual course of study, including mentored research experiences and elective courses, which lead to the preparation and defense of a dissertation.

 1601 Greene Street